mthorning/matt-thorning.dev/src/pages/2019-01-27-vs-code-extension/index.md

 ## Test Driven Development

-_lines 6 - 9_ use five functions which are imported from a separate file I have written.
+_Lines 6 - 9_ use five functions which are imported from a separate file.
 These functions process the text by:
-1. Splitting the text into separate chunks which I could easily work with.
+1. Splitting the text into separate blocks which I could easily work with.
 1. Calculating the current positions of the supplied keyword in each line.
-1. Creating a new chunk of the correct amount of empty spaces for each line.
+1. Creating a new block of the correct amount of empty spaces for each line.
-1. Adding the new chunk to each line
+1. Adding the new blocks of empty space to each line.
-1. Rejoining the chunks of text back together.
+1. Rejoining the blocks of text back together.

 One of the advantages of separating your logic like this is that you can write simple functions which just do one thing each.
 These are pure functions which do not have any side effects - based on what you put in you know exactly what you are going to get out.
-Because of this, the best and easiest way to develop oure functions is to set up tests where you supply an input and test that the output is as expected.
+Because of this, the best and easiest way to develop our functions is to set up test cases where we control the input to each function and test that the output is as expected.

-The VS Code generator creates your project with Mocha installed, I prefer to work with [Jest](https://jestjs.io/) though.
+The VS Code generator creates your project with Mocha already installed, howeverI prefer to work with [Jest](https://jestjs.io/).
 You can install Jest with NPM:
 ```
 npm install Jest -D
 ```
-This will add Jest to the node_modules binaries (.bin) folder.
-The easiest thing to do is to add this to the `scripts` section in your _package.json_:
+This will add Jest to the node\_modules binaries (.bin) folder, the easiest way to run Jest then is to add this line to the `scripts` section in your _package.json_:
 ```json
 "scripts": {
     "test": "jest"
 }
 ```
-And run the tests with:
+And run the tests with the command:
 ```
 npm test
 ```
-Jest will search through you codebase for files with `.test` in the name and run the tests in those files (our functions are in a file which I, rather originally, titled _functions.js_ and the tests are in the, equally originally named, _functions.test.js_ file).
-You can also start the tests in watch mode so that the tests will re-run each time a change is made; there are also some useful options in the watch menu that are worth exploring:
+Jest will search through your codebase for files with `.test` in the name and run the tests in those files (our functions are in a file which I, rather originally, titled _functions.js_ and the tests are in the, equally originally named, _functions.test.js_ file).
+You can also start the tests in watch mode so that the tests will re-run each time a change is made; the watch menu includes some useful options that are worth exploring:
 ```
 $ npm test -- --watch